 Listening to the audio narration also helps my daughter learn to read new 玛蒂娜故事书 books.

 If you’d like to hear my daughter’s Chinese reading progress, have a listen to my daughter’s narration of 《玛蒂娜住进了医院》 toward the middle-end of the post.

 One of the best parts about the series is that my children are learning concepts that they have not experienced.

 For example, a few stories take place in winter and enlighten my Californian children on appropriate cold-weather attire.
 (My kids have never seen snow).
 These stories introduce fun cold weather sports (eg, skiing) as well as accidents that can happen on slippery ice (dog falling through).

-Other stories involve regular daily routine (eg, cooking), and my children get to experience them through Martine’s eyes.
+Other stories involve regular, everyday life (eg, cooking), and my children get to experience them through Martine’s eyes.
 Since my daughter attends weekly ballet class, she was very intrigued to learn that Martine also dances.

 In the beginning of the ballet story, the book shows the name of each dance position in Chinese.
-Just by reading the book, my daughter learned the Chinese translations through the descriptive illustrations and the Chinese labels.
+Just by reading the book, my daughter learned the Chinese translations through the descriptive illustrations and Chinese labels.

 Each story has a take-home message – a moral that encourages thinking and discussion on how it applies to our own family.